-- 2 Review Medication History Details and Update a Patient’s Medications
+- 2 See Additional Details and Update a Patient’s Medications

 As soon as you open a patient’s chart, you can review what medications they take in the Medication History component.

-By default, the Medication History appears on the Medical Summary.
-Your practice may also add it to chart note protocols to make it easy to review medications as you chart a visit.
+By default, the Medication History component appears on the Medical Summary.
+Your practice may also add it to visit notes, phone notes, and portal messages.

 The Medication History component shows all of a patient’s prescribed and reported medications.
 You can filter the list to display only active medications, if you prefer.

-Each medication is displayed along with its dosing statement and instructions, as well as the start and stop date of each prescription.
-At the top of the list, you can see when the patient’s medications were last updated, and beneath the list you can see when it was last marked as reviewed.
+Each medication displays with pertinent details, including the start and stop date.
+At the top of the component, you can see when the patient’s medication history was last modified.
+Beneath the component, you can see when the patient’s medication history was last marked as reviewed.

-If you need to update a patient’s medication history or re-prescribe a medication that appears in this list, open the PCC eRx chart section.
+If you need to see additional details, update the patient’s medication history, or re-prescribe a medication that appears in the list, open PCC eRx.

-The Medication History in PCC eRx displays all of a patient’s active medications, whether prescribed or entered manually based on self-reporting.
-You can review them while making medication decisions and optionally re-prescribe a medication.
-It includes additional details and tools.
+The Medication History component in PCC eRx displays the patient’s medications in detail, whether prescribed or entered manually based on self-reporting.

-As soon as you prescribe a drug, it appears on the history, and will be mirrored in the Medication History component in PCC EHR (available on the Medical Summary or on chart notes).
+As soon as you prescribe something, it appears on the history, and is mirrored in the Medication History component in PCC EHR.

 Filters and Groups: By default, the history shows only active medications.
 Click the “Active & Inactive” filter button to see both active and inactive medications.